· · ·

 This is not a recipe collection or a survey of dietary rules.
 This is a living archive of contemplative practice.
 Each chapter documents not just what communities eat, but why: the nervous system wisdom embedded in ritual, the consciousness training woven through meals, the technologies of transformation passed down through monastery kitchens and temple tables.

 What you see now is academic research, a foundation.
-We have studied texts, practices, and histories to create a framework.
-But this library can only become what it aims to be when monasteries, temples, gurdwaras, and spiritual communities teach us directly.
-We are inviting practitioners to share their wisdom in their own voices, to help us understand what cannot be found in books alone.
+The system has studied texts, practices, and histories to create a framework.
+But this library can only become what it aims to be when monasteries, temples, gurdwaras, and spiritual communities teach the system directly.
+The system is inviting practitioners to share their wisdom in their own voices, to help the system understand what cannot be found in books alone.
 Sacred Hunger will grow from scholarship into living transmission.

 The Seven Teachers serve as organising principle.
 Floor, Cold, Heat, Dark, Sun, Silence, and Hunger appear differently in each tradition, but the patterns are universal, revealing how contemplative food practices work on the body and mind across cultures.